 -

-This research description is drawn from an iterative and much more detailed framework currently comprising ten sections and over 100 sub-sections.
-This framework is intended as a research guide which will undoubtedly evolve over the duration of the project.
-Currently I’m in the middle of Section 3 which seems to be ever expanding in scope and size.
-My current research output already sits at 40,000+ words and 100+ pages just part-way into the first year of what is anticipated to be a three year study programme and final output well in excess of 100,000 words.
+This research description is drawn from an iterative and much more detailed framework which has evolved over the duration of the project.
+I’m nearing the end of Section 3 which has been ever expanding in scope and size.
+My current research output sits at ~84,000 words and ~190 pages.
+I’m on target to wrap-up the thesis this month.